Bickeykr/Bickeykr/README.md

 ***

 ### Sweet intro
-I am a handsome young man who initially wanted to build a website and in process fall in love with it.
+- I am a handsome young man who initially wanted to build a website and in process fall in love with it.
+---

-- 🔭 I’m currently working on challenges
+- 🔭 I’m currently working on completing challenges.
-- 🌱 I’m currently learning form The Complete 2022 Web Development Bootcamp by @angelabauer on Udemy
+- 🌱 I’m currently learning form <a href="https://www.udemy.com/course/the-complete-web-development-bootcamp/">The Complete 2022 Web Development Bootcamp</a> by @angelabauer on Udemy
 - 📫 How to reach me: twitter and join #100DaysOfCode challenge

 ***